 |Thickness||1.7-1.9 mm (full-grain)|

 |Color||Tan, hazelnut brown (two-toned)|

 |Ageing||Scratches and scruffs show easily, develops a rich patina and shine quickly|

 |Water resistance||Low (gains some resistance with use and after patina formation)|

 Vegetable-tanned leather (two-tone, plated)

 |Texture||Plated, slick, oily|

 Caring for your leather

-We receive a lot of queries on how to get rid of scratches and signs of wear from our products.
-First, it is important to understand that visible traces of wear and patina development appear quickly and strongly on pull-up and crazy horse leather.
-This is by design, and it is what gives the product the desired vintage look.
+It is important to understand that visible traces of wear and patina development appear quickly and strongly on pull-up and crazyhorse leather.
+This is by design and what makes your product unique.

 To care for your leather, we recommend applying a good quality leather wax or conditioner on your leather every five to six months.
 The leather wax acts just like moisturiser does for your skin.
 It will get rid of the dryness leaving the leather feeling soft and supple, lessen (not finish) the appearance of scratches and scruffs, make the leather water resistant temporarily (but never water proof) and overall, increase the life of the leather.
 That said, some people like to let their leather product age naturally and the only conditioning it sees is from the oil on our finger tips.